0x14307/XboxStoreAPI/README.md

 Anyone can use this in a project, as long as (some) credit is given that is fine

-*Currently now only the first game on sale is shown, this might be expanded in the future soon.
+*Currently now only the 10 games on sale is shown, this might be expanded in the future soon.